Topological Interpretability for Deep-Learning: Results

 where $\mathcal{N}(X_i;\epsilon)$ is the neighborhood of radius $\epsilon$ centered at $X_i$ that is homogeneous with respect to the class label of $X_i$, and $g(\cdot)$ is the output from an interpretability method.
 As the Lipschitz value $L(X_i)$ measures the rate of change about a point $X_i$, we only consider those points in the neighborhood $\mathcal{N}(X_i;\epsilon)$ with the same label as $X_i$, since we would expect to see a greater rate of change between different inputs from different classes.

-In this experiment, we selected 500 documents at random from test set of the NCI pathology report dataset and 20Newsgroups dataset, and fed them and input into our and LIME explainability methods.
+In this experiment, we selected 500 documents at random from test set of the NCI pathology report dataset and 20Newsgroups dataset, and use them as input into LIME, SHAP and our proposed method.
 We took the output from each method, computed~\cref{eq:lipschitz}, and reported the maximum value.
 As in the previous results of~\crefrange{tab:ng_words01}{tab:ng_words025}, we observe that the explanations are stable with respect to the inputs.